monteiroman/medidas2_magicScript/README.md

 |7|Make a parameter sweep script for horn antennas in octave. (on MagicScript.m)|✅|
 |8|Waveguide to N connector adapter|⏳|

+## Tests
+Project tests can be seen here, they were the first steps developing the root project.
+You can see the readme [here](/Tests/README.md).

 ## OpenEMS installation on Linux
 Install openEMS as detailed [here](http://www.openems.de/index.php/Compile_from_Source.html#Linux) for the